scipy/scipy/doc/source/tutorial/interpolate.rst

 For curves in N-D space the function
 :obj:`splprep` allows defining the curve parametrically.
 For this function only 1 input argument is required.
-This input is a list of :math:`N`-arrays representing the curve in N-D space.
+This input is a list of :math:`N` arrays representing the curve in N-D space.
 The length of each array is the number of curve points, and each array provides one component of the N-D data point.
 The parameter variable is given